rathena/rathena/3rdparty/rapidyaml/ext/c4core/src/c4/ext/debugbreak/README.md

 (gdb) # Change $l from 2 to 4 for ARM mode
 ```
 to jump over the instruction.
 A new GDB command, **debugbreak-step**, is defined in [debugbreak-gdb.py](https://github.com/scottt/debugbreak/blob/master/debugbreak-gdb.py) to automate the above.
+See [HOW-TO-USE-DEBUGBREAK-GDB-PY.md](HOW-TO-USE-DEBUGBREAK-GDB-PY.md) for sample usage.
 ```
 $ arm-none-linux-gnueabi-gdb -x debugbreak-gdb.py test/break-c++
 <...>